-The current Government has declared its intention to increase teacher starting pay to £30,000 nationally by September 2022.
-This is welcome, but we need urgent action to improve pay levels and pay prospects for all teachers and school leaders.
-The current Government's intention to implement starting pay of £30,000 must, therefore, be accompanied by equivalent increases to all teacher pay points and allowances, alongside reform to provide appropriate rewards within a fair and transparent pay structure.
+The Westminster Government's Secretary of State for Education has declared its intention to increase teacher starting pay to £30,000 nationally by September 2022.
+This is welcome, and we look forward to seeing the Welsh Government's proposals in line with their commitment to no detriment for Welsh teachers and school leaders following the devolution of pay, but we need urgent action to improve pay levels and pay prospects for all teachers and school leaders.

+Any increases to starting pay must therefore be accompanied by equivalent increases to all teacher pay points and allowances, alongside reform to provide appropriate rewards within a fair and transparent pay structure.
 The recruitment and retention problems affect the whole profession and a holistic response is needed to re-establish the attractiveness of teaching as a long-term career choice.